-Jessie Niles Borg, MA, LAMFT
+Jessie Niles Borg (she/her), MA, LAMFT

-Location: Ramsey office
+Location: Ramsey

 Specialties: Anxiety, Depression, Coping skills/Emotional Regulation, Grief and loss, Ambiguous Loss (click “learn more” below for description), Life transitions and adjustments, Trauma, Relationship difficulties - couples or marriage, parent and child, friendships, etc. - Parenting, Self-esteem/Self-love, Chronic pain, Pre- and Post-natal anxiety and depression